lvidal1/react-vite-multistep/README.md

 :newspaper: The UI shows a multi step journey where on different steps the user will be able to fill in his/her information.

-:newspaper: Each page form is using `React Custom Form` to help the UI to validate and collect each piece of information.
+:newspaper: Each page form is using `React Hook Form` to help the UI to validate and collect each piece of information.

 :newspaper: The UI is connected to a `Zustand` store to manage state across different pages & component.